Menu

 print(f"[{msg.name}] {msg.content[:120]}")

-This planner-researcher-writer pattern works well for:
+The planner-researcher-writer pattern works well for:

-Mistake 1: Overloading a single agent’s prompt
+Mistake 1: Cramming everything into one agent’s prompt

 Wrong: